 Candy, magazines and pens should be removed from reception areas.
 Sponges should be removed from shared kitchen spaces.
 Replace plates, bowls, cups, mugs and utensils with disposable items.

 Visitors and guests to campus are expected to follow the guidelines, including the wearing of face coverings, as set forth in this procedure.
 Units that receive walk-in traffic can consult Facilities and Services to designate six-foot distances, where practicable, with signage, tape or other means so individuals can maintain appropriate distancing.

 All employees are encouraged to read and view the education and training materials on the Covid-19 Resources page.
 It is the responsibility of the unit head to make each employee aware of these resources and to encourage employees to become familiar with the safety precautions contained in these resources.
 Unit heads are expected to provide additional education and training opportunities that may be more applicable to the unit’s specific work site or working conditions.

-Employees must wear face coverings at work when six-foot social distancing is not possible.
+Employees must wear face coverings inside university facilities in common areas and in classrooms.
+When on campus, employees must wear face coverings outdoors when six-foot social distancing is not possible.

 Employees should practice good hand hygiene by washing their hands with soap and water on a regular basis and by utilizing alcohol-based hand disinfectants.

 Employees should practice respiratory etiquette by sneezing or coughing into a disposable tissue and disposing of used tissues safely.
 If a tissue is not available, employees should cough or sneeze into an arm or sleeve to prevent hands from becoming contaminated.